moconnell/yolo/README.md

 ### Yolo/BaseAsset

 This is the token that the application will trade in and out of.
-It defaults to `USD` but you could equally change to `USDT` etc. if preferred.
+It defaults to `USDC` as this is what Hyperliquid supports.

 ### Yolo/AssetPermissions